applied-systems-biology/JIPipe-Repositories/README.md

 * Directory `easyinstall` contains the default repositories for the "EasyInstall" feature
 * Directory `project-templates` contains the default repositories for downloadable project templates
+* Directory `node-templates` contains the default repositories for downloadable node templates